CodingThrust/NumericTrainingCamp/0.intro/README.md

 ## Top groups - suggested to follow

 To follow a research direction, it is a good practice to follow the top groups in the field on Google Scholar.
-Here are some top groups in the Rydberg field:
+Here are some top groups in the field of numeric methods:

-- Lei Wang, Machine Learning & Physics
-- Jutho
-- Steven Johnson
-- Cirac
-- Frank Pollmann
-- Miles
-- Shuo Yang
-- Shinaoka
-- Fakher Asaad
-- Anders Sandvik

 ---